 Malan Lamian 马兰拉面

 Lamian joints may abound in the city (look for green and white signs with Arabic script), but this chain dominates and is now taking it global.
-There’s an old saying that lists every component necessary for ‘proper’ laminan (hand-pulled noodles) from Lanzhou: ‘One clear, two white, three red, four green, five yellow.’
+There’s an old saying that lists every component necessary for ‘proper’ lamian (hand-pulled noodles) from Lanzhou: ‘One clear, two white, three red, four green, five yellow.’
 Malan has this formula down and then some.
 It’s taken this classic colour-coded recipe – signifying broth, turnip, chili, garnishes and noodles respectively – and expanded its reach across the Pacific to LA.

-The eats Slurp up their signature dish of hand-pulled noodles (malan lamian, 马兰拉面; 15RMB) – with the option of extra beef (8RMB) – or as get it as part of a set (taocan, 套餐) that includes a marinated egg, pickled vegetables and a cola for 20RMB.
+The eats Slurp up their signature dish of hand-pulled noodles (malan lamian, 马兰拉面; 15RMB) – with the option of extra beef (8RMB) – or get it as part of a set (taocan, 套餐) that includes a marinated egg, pickled vegetables and a cola for 20RMB.
 Malan also offers a serviceable selection of non-soup noodles (banmian, 拌面) and rice dishes like curried chicken (galijiroufan, 咖喱鸡肉饭; 16RMB).